This article has been updated from a previous version.

-As the weather changes and the snow falls, thick slush and translucent black ice will coat driveways, sidewalks, and roads.
-Without the proper protection, these slippery conditions can become hazardous to drivers, often reducing visibility and stopping time.
+As snow falls, and the weather changes, thick slush and translucent black ice will coat driveways, sidewalks, and roads.
+Winter conditions are hazardous to drivers, often reducing visibility and increasing the likelihood of collisions.

 What is a winter tire insurance discount?